 - Ask a friend for help.

 - Treat yourself.
-Get some ice cream or buy yourself a present.
+Get some ice cream or buy yourself a gift.

 - Take a few minutes and breathe with your belly.